cosmos/ibc/spec/ics-005-port-allocation/README.md

 for convenience they should be addressable by name.
 This specification defines the *port allocation and ownership* system which realises that model.

 Conventions may emerge as to what kind of module logic is bound to a particular port name, such as "bank" for fungible token handling or "staking" for interchain collateralisation.
-This is analogous to port 80's common use for HTTP servers — the protocol cannot enforce that particular module logic is *actually* bound to conventional ports, so users must check that themselves.
+This is analogous to port 80's common use for HTTP servers — the protocol cannot enforce that particular module logic is actually bound to conventional ports, so users must check that themselves.
+Ephemeral ports with pseudorandom identifiers may be created for temporary protocol handling.

+Modules may bind to multiple ports and connect to multiple ports bound to by another module on a separate machine.
+Any number of (uniquely identified) channels can utilise a single port simultaneously.
+Channels are end-to-end between two ports, each of which must have been previously bound to by a module, which will then control that end of the channel.

 ### Definitions